nats-io/nats-architecture-and-design/adr/ADR-20.md

 * Only the name, description and headers can be updated.
 * Objects, Links and Bucket Links are all allowed to be updated.
 * It is an error to update metadata for a deleted object.
-* It is an error to change the name to that of an existing object.
+* It is an error to rename an object to the name of an existing object
-* It is okay to change the name if the name does not exist (or is deleted.)

 ```
 UpdateMeta(name string, meta ObjectMeta)